swaraj-khan/Avatar-James-Cameron-RAG-Chatbot/README.md

 ## Features

 - **RAG Architecture**: Combines retrieval-based techniques with generative models to provide accurate and context-aware responses.
-- **Specialized Knowledge**: Focuses exclusively on the world of *Avatar*—its plot, characters, themes, and production details.
+- **Specialized Knowledge**: Focuses exclusively on the world of *Constitution of India* Structure, Sections, themes, and closer details.
 - **Langflow Integration**: Built using the visual interface of Langflow, which makes model design and customization seamless.